SharathPremkumar/Registration-and-login/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The purpose of this project is to save the employee credentials in the web application, this project provides the features where an Admin or HR manager can create each individual employee details and retrieve them whenever it is required to them.
+The purpose of this project is to save the Internship Students details in the web application, this project provides the features where student can Register in the website and after registration he/she can login with their credentials to redirect to their individual web pages.
 In order to achieve this functionality we have developed the code in such a way that, user can perform each individual operation using different API's.

-This may not serve a full stack we application project, but this is a complete backend code where a frontend developer can use the end point connectors from here and design the web page using whatever frontend technolgies to serve a better user interface to the user. but for functionality testing we have used Postman API platform and successfully tested and finalized all the API's.
+This serve a full stack web application project, with the help of HTML and Thymeleaf we have designed web pages with good asthetics, but I have not used CSS because I have no idea about it to create a best user interface.
+Eventhough it is not bad User will enjoy withe existing user interface.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 - When you run the code on the eclipse IDE, spring boot application will be get started with the server port number.